Charly-TARDY/Charly-TARDY/README.md

 # Hi, i'm Charly !

-Hi there,

-My name is Charly TARDY and I'm 29 years old.
-Before diving into programming, I have worked in various different jobs, such as a lumberjack.

-Currently, I'm pursuing a degree in programming at Ecole 42 and honing my skills through various projects.
+My name is Charly TARDY, and I'm thrilled to welcome you to my GitHub profile.
+I'm a 29-year-old software developer with a passion for building awesome things with code.

+Before I got into programming, I had a bit of an unconventional career path.
+I've worked in many different fields, including as a lumberjack!
+But even with all these experiences, I felt like something was missing.
+And that's when I discovered programming.

+I'm currently studying at Ecole 42, which is one of the world's top coding schools, and I'm loving every moment of it.
+It's challenging, exciting, and rewarding all at the same time.
+And through my coursework, I've had the opportunity to work on some really cool projects.

+My passion for programming extends to a variety of languages and technologies.
+I'm proficient in C, C++, and more.

+But enough about me – let's talk about you!
+Whether you're a fellow developer, a prospective employer, or just someone who stumbled upon my profile, I'd love to connect with you.
+If you're interested in learning more about my work or collaborating on a project, feel free to drop me a line.

-If you'd like to check out my work, you can find my GitHub profile at [insert GitHub link here].
-Thank you for taking the time to get to know me a bit better.
+Thanks for taking the time to get to know me a bit better.
+Let's keep in touch!

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">